 It’s also possible that S is for “sexy”.
 Suddenly an Xbox is the most attractive thing in my AV rack, and that’s not something I ever expected to write.
 The chunky air conditioner-style grilles have been replaced with a subtle pinhole design.
 The original’s glossy black plastic, which was a dust magnet and suffered scratches way too easily, has also been ditched.

-The Xbox One S is matte all over, and has a Stormtrooper chic thanks to its white with black accents.
+The Xbox One S is matte all over and has a Stormtrooper chic thanks to its white with black accents.
 I like it, but some may find a bright white box too conspicuous.
-I’m sure it won’t be long before other colours appear; there’s already a limited edition blood red Gears of War 4-themed version on the way.
+You’ve also got plenty of limited edition consoles and colour variants to pick up nowadays if that’s more your style.

 Sign up for the newsletter